finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 [Back to top](#) &#8226; [Back to API list](../README.md#documentation-for-api-endpoints) &#8226; [Back to Model list](../README.md#documentation-for-models) &#8226; [Back to README](../README.md)

 # **get_valuation_point_unsettled_transactions**
-> ValuationPointResourceListOfUnsettledTransaction get_valuation_point_unsettled_transactions(scope, code, as_at=as_at, limit=limit, page=page, property_keys=property_keys, nav_type_code=nav_type_code, var_date=var_date, diary_entry=diary_entry, variant=variant, valuation_point_data_query_parameters=valuation_point_data_query_parameters)
+> ValuationPointResourceListOfUnsettledTransaction get_valuation_point_unsettled_transactions(scope, code, as_at=as_at, limit=limit, page=page, property_keys=property_keys, nav_type_code=nav_type_code, var_date=var_date, diary_entry=diary_entry, variant=variant, single_valuation_point_query_parameters=single_valuation_point_query_parameters)

 [EARLY ACCESS] GetValuationPointUnsettledTransactions: Get Unsettled Transactions for the given Fund.

 Gets all transactions that remain unsettled as at the specified Valuation Point for a Fund,  looking back from inception.
 Settlement status is point-in-time: post-cutoff settlement  activity does not alter the result.
-The Valuation Point must be identified either by the date or diaryEntry query parameters or by the 'End' parameter in the  request body; when both are supplied the query parameters are used.
+The Valuation Point must be identified either by the date or diaryEntry query parameters or by the  'dateOrDiaryEntry' parameter in the request body; when both are supplied the query parameters are used.

 ### Example